digit-google/bazel-experiments/pic-vs-pie/transitions-1/README.md

 Abstract:
 ---------

-A first example that demonstrate how to build PIE-optimized ELF executables and PIC-optimized ELF shared libraries in a single build invocation.
+A first example that demonstrates how to build PIE-optimized ELF executables and PIC-optimized ELF shared libraries in a single build invocation.
 Currently only works on Linux.

 Testing:
 ------

 Run the `run_tests.sh` in the workspace directory.
+This works, but see the other examples for more information.

 Implementation Note:
 --------------------